Soojin-Lee0819/Computational-Artwork/midtermProject/journal.md

     startGame = false;
     }```

+**Add Instruction**

-2. Added Instruction text using string
+- Added written Instruction text using string.

+**Add Return Button**
-3. Add return button on game page for users to stop playing the game or to restart.
+- Add return button on the gamepage for the users to stop playing the game and go back to the landpage.

+### Challenge

+**Reset & Restart**
+- It was challenging to figure out how to restart the animation everytime user click the start button.
-   In order to restart, I have added setup(); to click (start) button so that everytime when user starts the game, it is a new game.
+- In order to restart, I have added setup(); to click (start) button so that everytime when user starts the game, it resets the setup, hence starting a new game.

  ![alt-text](Images/addTextAndStartButton.png)